robschmidtinfo/RobJS/README.md

     `;
   };
 ```
-10. That's it.
-Your done.
-Try it out in the browser.
+10. Done.
+Try it out by opening the index.html-file with your browser.
-11. To see an example of a fully functional CRUD frontend app, take a look at [Simple Todo App made with RobJS](https://github.com/robschmidtinfo/simple-todo-app-made-with-robjs?)
+11. To see an example of a fully functional CRUD frontend app, take a look at [Simple Todo App made with RobJS](https://github.com/robschmidtinfo/simple-todo-app-made-with-robjs?).